-Undergraduate and graduate students make up a Student Leadership Council that helps guide student involvement in the Center.
+Undergraduate and graduate students make up a Student Leadership Council that helps guide student involvement in the center.
 The council sponsors research seminars with student speakers and hosts informal luncheons with industry affiliates.
 Students from the Council also participate in national and local science outreach events.

 Academic year curriculum at the University of Washington includes interdisciplinary courses and a degree minor or option currently in development in the area of Neural Engineering.

-One of the most successful courses developed through the Center is the Tech Sandbox Competition, in which teams of undergraduates and graduate students develop neural engineering demonstration projects.
+One of the most successful courses developed through the CNT is the Tech Sandbox Competition, in which teams of undergraduates and graduate students develop neural engineering demonstration projects.
 MIT and San Diego State University will soon offer their own versions of the Tech Sandbox Competition course.

 Two additional new undergraduate courses are currently in development: Sensorimotor Systems Design and Introduction to Sensorimotor Neural Engineering.
 Course materials will be shared with all partner institutions.